Laura Fuentes

 Other Recipes With Steel-Cut Oats

-For an epic recipe that tastes like you’re visiting New Orleans and indulging on dessert, try these Bananas Foster Steel-Cut Oats recipe.
+For an epic recipe that tastes like you’re visiting New Orleans and indulging on dessert, try these Bananas Foster steel-cut overnight oats.
+You can also make this breakfast with other fresh fruit you love!

 closeup of strawberry overnight oats in a mason jar